ElianFabian/Windows-ContextMenuManager/README.md

 # Extra
 In case you want to know what is the manual way of creating context menus check this [medium article](https://medium.com/analytics-vidhya/creating-cascading-context-menus-with-the-windows-10-registry-f1cf3cd8398f).

-# Contributions
-You can contribute to this repository in case you notice any error or something that can be improve.